- A number of studies have linked the effects of magnesium to mental health and the stress response system.

 A 35-year-old woman with a history of postpartum depression was pregnant with her fourth child.
 She took 200 mg magnesium glycinate with each meal.
 She did not develop any complications of pregnancy and did not have depression with her fourth child, who was "healthy, full weight, and quiet."

-A 40-year-old "irritable, anxious, extremely talkative, moderately depressed" smoking, alcohol-drinking, cocaine-using male took 125 mg magnesium taurinate at each meal and bedtime, and found his symptoms were gone within a week, and his cravings for tobacco, cocaine, and alcohol disappeared.
-His "ravenous appetite was supressed, and ... beneficial weight loss ensued."
+A 40-year-old "irritable, anxious, extremely talkative, moderately depressed" smoking, alcohol-drinking, cocaine-using male took 125 mg magnesium taurinate at each meal and bedtime and found his symptoms were gone within a week, and his cravings for tobacco, cocaine, and alcohol disappeared.
+His "ravenous appetite was suppressed, and ... beneficial weight loss ensued."